henson-insitu/henson/README.md

 void*       lib      = dlopen(fn.c_str(), RTLD_LAZY);
 MainType    lib_main = (MainType) dlsym(lib, "main");
 ```
-The `main`s can subsequently be called from a controlling process in the
+We can subsequently call `main` routines from a controlling process, in the
 appropriate order.
 Since all the executables get loaded into the same address
 space, the data can be exchanged between them by simply passing pointers around
 — no copying or special tricks are required.
 (Achieving the same zero-copy
 between separate processes is much more complicated.)

 **Coroutines.**
-How can we transfer control between different `main`s?
+How can we transfer control from one `main` to another?
 A simulation may want to stop after every time-step,
 transfer control to the analysis code, but then resume where it left off
 without losing its state.
 Similarly, analysis may not be a single executable,